uploadcare/uploadcare-widget-tab-effects/README.md

          alt="">
 </a>

-Effects Tab is a [custom tab][uc-docs-widget-custom-tabs] for [Uploadcare Widget][uc-docs-widget] that replaces Preview Tab and adds image-editing capabilities to the widget.
+Effects Tab is an [Uploadcare Widget][uc-docs-widget] addon that allows for in-browser image editing on desktop and mobile.
+Technically, it's a [custom widget tab][uc-docs-widget-custom-tabs] that replaces Preview Tab.

 [![NPM version][badge-npm-img]][badge-npm-url]&nbsp;
 [![Uploadcare stack on StackShare][badge-stack-img]][badge-stack-url]